Cyber Civics In The News

 -Online Safety Expert Sue Scheff, in "Digital Citizenship Is a Important as Potty Training: Let's Start Cyber Civics In All Schools"

 "Journey School in Aliso Viejo implemented a weekly course to help kids navigate the online world...a lot of young kids don't appreciate that what they post online is permanent, and need to be taught that their digital footprint will live forever.
 To get this message through to kids, nothing beats peer-to-peer interactions."

 -Al Jazeera's "America Tonight"

 "We are not only citizens of the town, state and country we live in, but also digital citizens of the online world.
 As such, how we interact with the community at large is an increasingly-important part of our lives.
 And just like a Civics class you may have taken in high school, every student in the near future will be taking a Cyber Civics class."

 About the Instructor

-Diana Graber, M.A., a long-time Waldorf parent, created and teaches Cyber Civics™ at Journey School.
+Diana Graber, M.A., a long-time Waldorf parent, developed and still teaches Cyber Civics™ at Journey School.
 She has an extensive background as a media producer and also co-founded CyberWise, a digital literacy resource for parents; and CyberWise Certified, a self-paced, online learning certification program to help educators prepare to teach these lessons.
+She was honored with the "2017 Media Literacy Teacher Award" by the National Association of Media Literacy Education (NAMLE).
 As an Adjunct Professor of Media Psychology at the Massachusetts School of Professional Psychology (MSPP) she taught "Media Psychology for the 21st Century."
 Her published paper: New Media Literacy Education: A Developmental Approach (JMLE, 2012) provides the foundational research for the Cyber Civics™ program.
-She is also a regular contributor to the Huffington Post.
+She is also a regular contributor to the Huffington Post and many other publications.